China says some South China Sea land reclamation projects completed

 "The construction is mainly to provide services to meet civilian demands so as to better facilitate China's efforts at maritime search and rescue, disaster prevention and reduction, maritime research, meteorological observation, environmental protection, safety of navigation, fishery services and so on, in keeping with (our) international responsibilities and obligations," she said.

-"Certainly, our relevant construction will also include satisfying the necessary military defense needs," she added.
+"Certainly, our relevant construction will also include satisfying the necessary military defence needs," she added.

-China claims most of the South China Sea, through which $5 trillion in ship-borne trade passes every year.
+China claims most of the South China Sea, through which $5 trillion (3.18 trillion pounds) in ship-borne trade passes every year.

 Military facilities under construction include a 3,000-metre (10,000-foot) runway and airborne early warning radars, which could be operational by the year-end, according to one U.S. commander.